Spanish corvette Vencedora (1861): Philippines

 On 17 December 1882, Vencedora, Velasco, Sirena, and Arayak landed a force which occupied Tataan on Tariatavi between Jolo and Bongao with the consent of the Sultan of Jolo.
 A Spanish naval base subsequently was established on the island.
-Vencedora and the gunboat conducted a punitive operation against Moro pirates at Taglibi, sinking the pirate shios there with gunfire in exchange for four Spaniards killed in action.
+Vencedora and the gunboat conducted a punitive operation against Moro pirates at Taglibi, sinking the pirate ships there with gunfire in exchange for four Spaniards killed in action.

 Vencedora, Aragón, Gravina, Sirena, and Paragua 2 mounted another expedition against pirates in Jolo in November 1883.
 On 7 November, the ships bombarded Looc and the vicinity of Tapucan and Panlau-Panlau, then landed a force composed of two companies of Spanish Army soldiers totaling 810 men, a disciplinary company of 150 men, 70 convicts, Spanish marine infantrymen, and 400 sailors from the ships' crews.
 On 8 November the Spanish operations expanded to Boad.
 The Spanish force suffered two dead and 10 wounded.
 After reembarking the landing force, the ships returned to Zamboanga on 9 November 1883.